 - Get a showroom shine by rubbing a clay bar onto the car’s paint.

 There you have it!
 All our top cleaning hacks that will clean your car better (and faster) than you ever have.
+If you have a classic car to put in storage, be sure to read our blog.
 Do you have any car cleaning hacks to share?
 Tell us what we missed in comments below.